10 Places to See Cute Baby Animals Near Greenville, SC

 Carl Sandburg Estate

-You can play with the goats at the estate for free and they should be expecting several baby goats come early Spring!
+You can play with the goats at the estate for free and some years they have baby goats in the spring.
 Plus at the Carl Sandburg Estate, you’ll also find hiking trails to enjoy, a fish pond, and so much more.

 Hidden Pastures Farm